-Metal-oxide film resistors are fixed form, axial resistors.
+Metal-oxide film resistors are fixed value, axial resistors.
 They are made of ceramic rod that is coated with a thin film of metal oxides, such as tin oxide.
 Metal oxide film resistors must not be confused with metal oxide varistors, made of zinc oxide or silicon carbide.

 |Maximum operating temperature comparison|